paulbgtr/consent-lens/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Mozilla Public License Version 2.0](LICENSE).

 ## Contact